mattaylor/twist/README.md

 ## Global Config

-To configure twist you will need to copy
+To configure twist you will need to copy the sample config to 'config.json' and update it with values appropriate to your application.

     $ cd twist
     $ cp config-sample.json config.json

-To update the prompts
+The following properites determine the voice to text prompts that are used when an inbound or outbound  call is initiated.

 * 'record'
 * 'welcome'
 * 'goodbye'

-To use Twist you need a valid Twilio account with an application and inbound number..
+To use Twist you need a valid Twilio account with an application and inbound number.
+These can be obtained by working throught the registration process as .

 * accountSID
 * accessToken